-23. The jurisdiction by this Ordinance vested in the Mode of Court shall be exercised so far as regards procedure and exercise of invisdiction practice in the manner provided by this Ordinance or other statutory provision.
+23. The jurisdiction by this Ordinance vested in the Court shall be exercised so far as regards procedure and practice in the manner provided by this Ordinance or other statutory provision.

-24. No action shall be open to objection on the ground Declaratory that a merely declaratory decree or order is sought.
+24. No action shall be open to objection on the ground that Declaratory a merely declaratory decree or order is sought.

-25. Except in respect of the causes and matters which Powers of are by statutory provision directed to be heard and determined by a Full Court, any single Judge sitting in Court may exercise all or any part of the jurisdiction by this Ordinance vested in the Court, and when sitting for the purpose of such exercise shall be deemed to constitute a Court; and any single Judge sitting in Chambers may exercise all or any part of the jurisdiction aforesaid in all such causes and matters and in all such proceedings in any causes or matters as hitherto have been heard in Chambers by a single Judge.
+25. Except in respect of the causes and matters which are Powers of by statutory provision directed to be heard and determined by a Full Court, any single Judge sitting in Court may exercise all or any part of the jurisdiction by this Ordinance vested in the Court, and when sitting for the purpose of such exercise shall be deemed to constitute a Court; and any single Judge sitting in Chambers may exercise all or any part of the jurisdiction aforesaid in all such causes and matters and in all such proceedings in any causes or matters as hitherto have been heard in Chambers by a single Judge.